matematiikkakilpailut/matematiikkakilpailut.github.io/BW2016/practicalities/index.md

 <h4>Excursions</h4>

-On Friday, November 4, the Jury will set up the problem set for the contest.
+On Friday, November 4, the Jury will be busy working with the problem set for the contest.
 Meanwhile, the contestants will make an excursion to Rovaniemi, the capital of Lapland.
 As distances here are long, the excursion will start so early that breakfast will be consumed in the bus.
-Of the many interesting sights in Rovaniemi, the contestants will visit the Arktikum science center and Santa Claus Village, just on the Arctic Circle.
+Of the many interesting sights in Rovaniemi, the contestants will visit the [Arktikum](http://www.arktikum.fi/EN/home.html) science center and [Santa Claus Village](http://www.arktikum.fi/EN/home.html), just on the Arctic Circle.

 On Sunday morning, Nov.
-6, the contestants and leaders will visit the Oulu premises  VTT, Technical Research Centre of Finland  to see a glimpse of high-tech Oulu.
+6, the contestants and leaders will visit the Oulu premises of [VTT, Technical Research Centre of Finland](http://www.vttresearch.com/),  to see a glimpse of high-tech Oulu.

+<h4>Weather</h4>

+Weather is unpredictable.
+But anyway, it will be late autumn.
+We advice you to check the medium term [forecast](http://en.ilmatieteenlaitos.fi/weather/oulu?forecast=daily) of the Finnish Meteorological Institute before choosing the clothing.
+And those of you travelling to Rovaniemi may well find the ground covered with snow.

+<h4>Contact</h4>

+For more information, contact the organizers.
+Email: matti.lehtinen'at'spangar.fi, phone +358405830678.